 You may have lots of questions.
-These are answered in the documentation currently available for viewing in the Church Room in North End.
-The drawings and other documents will be available there during the 'public notice period' from 2nd to 30th July.
+Some of these will be answered in the documentation that we have on this website and on the architect's drawings on display in the church.
 However we have put together a list of some of the questions that you may have.

 Why take some of the pews out?